Creating Altering and Deleting Tables in SQL server

 CREATE TABLE student ( studid INT, sname VARCHAR(max), salary DECIMAL(6, 2) )

 Rules for creating a table in SQL Server:

-- Table name should be unique under a database.
+- The table name should be unique under a database.

-- Column name should be unique within the table definition.
+- The column name should be unique within the table definition.

-- Table name should not start with numeric and special characters except (-) underscore symbol.
+- A Table name should not start with numeric and special characters except (-) underscore symbol.